The Blacklight Files

 Either sensationalized as dangerous or dismissed as harmless.
 Both distort reality.

 In many harmful situations, danger is preceded by subtle boundary erosion, normalized discomfort, and misread warning signs.
-This Blacklight File focuses on how safety and boundaries function as early protective systems—long before crisis or escalation occurs.
+These Blacklight Files focus on how safety and boundaries function as early protective systems, long before crisis or escalation occurs.

 Editorial Promise